ApiLogicServer/Docs/docs/Database-Docker.md

 ### 2. Push Docker Image

-The same created directory contains a `authdb_mysql.Dockerfile` with instructions to convert a running (database) container to an image, and push it to your own DockerHub account.
+The same created directory contains `authdb_mysql.Dockerfile`, with instructions to convert a running (database) container to an image, and push it to your own DockerHub account.